 “I rarely talk this much.
 I’m trying to impress you so you’ll go out with me again.”
 He chuckled.
 “Will you?
 Go out with me again?”

 Is swooning a real emotion?

 I parted my lips just a fraction, inviting him to be bolder if he desired.
 He desired!
 After several long seconds, I pulled back.
 This was a first date, after all, but there would be more.
-His kiss promised many great evenings.
+His kiss promised me.